I. OBJECTIVE & PURPOSE

 Subsequent Degree Programs

-Satisfactory Academic Progress status is calculated for all students after the posting of grades each semester and prior to the start of the following semester.
+Satisfactory Academic Progress status is typically calculated for all students after the posting of grades each semester and prior to the start of the following semester.
 As a result, some students beginning a new degree program in a subsequent semester, such as a second bachelor's degree or a master's degree, may be placed on Satisfactory Progress Warning or Suspension for exceeding 150% of the attempted hours needed to receive a degree, based on total hours they have attempted.

 Concurrent Enrollment, Study Abroad, and Exchange Agreements

 Hours and grades earned from other institutions as a part of Consortium, Study Abroad and/or Exchange agreements must be evaluated to verify that Satisfactory Academic Progress standards have been met.
 Students who take courses at another institution through Concurrent Enrollment and/or Study Abroad are required to submit transcripts from the host institution(s).
 These transcripts must provide final grades for the coursework approved by UNF.
-The hours and grades attempted and earned in these courses will be Academic Progress reviews.
+The hours and grades attempted and earned in approved courses will be calculated in Satisfactory Academic Progress reviews.
 Students should submit an official transcript and a Satisfactory Academic Progress Concurrent Enrollment/Study Abroad form to request a reevaluation of their Satisfactory Academic Progress status after transcript evaluation.

 Satisfactory Academic Progress and Repeated Courses